suleigolden/thelastspellingbee-npm-package/README.md

 3. Generate your API key
 4. Use the key in your application

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)
-- Mobile browsers

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://github.com/suleigolden/thelastspellingbee-npm-package/blob/main/CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](https://github.com/suleigolden/thelastspellingbee-npm-package/CONTRIBUTING.md) for details.

 ## License